What is the Public Service Grant?

 Application Overview Video

 The Community Development team created a video to explaining the Public Service grant application process and program updates for 2025.
+For information on using the Bridgeway software, start the video at 8:12.

 Click here to download the slides.